linode/docs/docs/kubernetes-shortguide-definitions/control-plane-definition-shortguide/index.md

 show_on_rss_feed: false
 ---

-### Control plane
+### Control Plane

-kube-apiserver, kube-controller-manager, kube-scheduler, and etcd form what is known as the control plane.
-The control plane is responsible for making decisions about the cluster, and pushing it toward the desired state.
+kube-apiserver, kube-controller-manager, kube-scheduler, and etcd form what is known as the Control Plane of a Kubernetes cluster.
+The Control Plane is responsible for keeping a record of the state of a cluster, making decisions about the cluster, and pushing the cluster towards new desired states.